caanders/JoyKeyMapper/README.md

 Press one or more buttons on your joystick.
 Then press "Read Button" again to obtain the input.

 ![config](https://github.com/caanders/JoyKeyMapper/blob/docs/docs/config3.PNG)
-All new and existing entries for pressed buttons are selected.
+<br>All new and existing entries for pressed buttons are selected.

 Press "Read Keys" and press any key combination.
 Make sure to press on key after the other.
 Otherwise windows will repeat key presses which will be recognized as many single key presses.